 Finally, a group of my Lost Colony friends and co-workers decided to create those missing social opportunities.
 The name of our fledgling group was the Outer Banks Gay and Lesbian Community (or GLC for short—because we had to have a secret code).

 We began by approaching those few businesses we knew were gay owned.
 At the time, that was Sam and Omie’s in Nags Head and Art’s Place in Kitty Hawk.
-We asked and they enthusiastically agreed to host an occasional private party just for the community.
-Invitations only, closed to the public, and you had to know the secret code if we didn’t know you.
-Privacy was paramount–there were many prominent people who joined our group as long as we guaranteed it.
+We asked and they enthusiastically agreed to host an occasional private party just for us: invitation only, closed to the public.
+Plus you had to know the secret code to get in if we didn’t know you.
+Privacy was paramount.
+There were many prominent people who joined our group as long as we guaranteed it.

-We also built a newsletter mailing list by quietly networking and spreading the word and produced a monthly newsletter–quite an undertaking in the days before email.
-I wrote and designed the newsleter on the Liost Clony computer in my office and print them omnthe company Xerox machine.
+We also built a newsletter mailing list by quietly networking and spreading the word—quite an undertaking in the days before email.
+I wrote it on the computer in my office and printed copies on the company Xerox machine.
 I figured that was OK after all the gay community had done for The Lost Colony over the years.
-We funded the mailings out of our own pockets.
+We funded the postage out of our own pockets.

-We began holding GLC Beach Days during the warm moths at Coquina Beach (which we called CoQueena).
-Those beach days were some of the best moments of my time on the Outer Banks.
-We flew a ginormous rainbow flag on the dune so that any weary gay travelers on Highway 12 would know where to find our gay safe spot.
-We’d always have a big crowd, and we had ocean kayaking, fishing tournaments, and best tan competitions.
-We’d wrap it all up with a visit to the Oasis Restaurant on the Nags Head causeway to hear Laura Martier and her husband wail the blues.
+We started holding GLC Beach Days during the warm months at Coquina Beach (we called it CoQueena).
+Those beach days were some of the best of my time on the Outer Banks.
+We flew a ginormous rainbow flag on the dune so that any weary gay travelers on Highway 12 would know where to find our safe spot.

-Eventually, we started collecting donations from our growing group to fund the newsletter, and we collected enough to take out classified ads in the regional gay publications such as The Washington Blade and Our Own Community Press, promoting our private parties and beach days to tourists.
+Eventually, we started collecting donations to fund the newsletter.
+We collected enough to take out classified ads in regional gay publications such as The Washington Blade and Our Own Community Press (in Hampton Roads) promoting our private parties and beach days to tourists.
 We often had vacationers join us as a result, and I made some great friends, many of whom I still count among my besties today.

 I moved to Norfolk in 1998, and the group kept plowing away.
-Eventually, my new life took precedence, and I lost the pulse of what was happening with the group.
+Eventually, my new life took precedence, and I lost the pulse of what was happening with the GLC.

-Then seven years ago, one of the GLC’s founding members, David Miller (who has been at The Lost Colony since the colony was lost) founded OBX Pride, Inc. and produced the first-ever OBX Pridefest.
+Then 11 years ago, one of the GLC’s founding members, David Miller (who has been associated with The Lost Colony since the colony was lost) founded OBX Pride, Inc. and produced the first-ever OBX Pridefest.

 Imagine that!
-A full on, out in your face gay pride celebration on the Outer Banks!
+A full on, in your face gay pride celebration on the Outer Banks.
 It was exciting and somewhat disconcerting at the same time.
-How would the community accept this public display of gayness?
-I got over it once I saw how the local norms had evolved in both attitudes and acceptance.
-The timing was finally right.
+How would the community accept this public display?
+It had its challenging moments, but in the end all was for naught.
+The local norms had evolved in both attitudes and acceptance, and the timing was finally right.

-Today, hundreds of visitors from Richmond and DC to Raleigh and Charlotte, both gay and straight, come to celebrate.
-The local tourist bureau partially funds Pridefest.
+Today, thousands of visitors from Richmond and DC to Raleigh and Charlotte, both gay and straight, come to celebrate.
+The Dare County Tourist Bureau is our primary benefactor.
 The list of businesses that participate in the three-day event has grown impressively long.
-And I am involved once again as a board member and marketing director of Pridefest.

-My husband and I are headed down to the Seventh Annual Pridefest today, and I’m excited to see my friends from the GLC days.
+My husband and I are headed down to the Eleventh Annual Pridefest the weekend of September 16, and I’m excited to see my friends from the GLC days.

-But most of all, I’m excited to be home again in a place I’ve loved for 50 years and know that our little grassroots underground movement helped change it for the better.
+But most of all, I’m excited to be home again in a place I’ve loved for 50 years and proud to have been part of our little underground grassroots that changed it for the better.